aboutcode-org/aboutcode-toolkit/docs/source/reference.rst

         ..  code-block:: none

+              attrib              Generate an attribution document from
+                                  JSON/CSV/XLSX/.ABOUT files.
-                attrib              Generate an attribution document from JSON/CSV/XLSX/.ABOUT files. check               Validate that the format of .ABOUT files is correct and report errors and warnings.
+              check               Validate that the format of .ABOUT files is correct and report errors and warnings.
               collect-redist-src  Collect redistributable sources.
+              gen                 Generate .ABOUT files from an inventory as CSV/JSON/XLSX.
+              gen-license         Fetch and save all the licenses in the license_expression field to a directory.
-                gen                 Generate .ABOUT files from an inventory as CSV/JSON/XLSX. inventory           Collect the inventory of .ABOUT files to a CSV/JSON/XLSX file. transform           Transform a CSV/JSON/XLSX by applying renamings, filters and checks.
+              inventory           Collect the inventory of .ABOUT files to a CSV/JSON/XLSX file.
+              transform           Transform a CSV/JSON/XLSX by applying renamings, filters and checks.

 attrib
 ======